-Write the functionality described in mandatory task 1, but using Knockout (or another JavaScript framework) for the viewmodel layer.
+You must use Knockout (or another JavaScript framework) for the viewmodel layer.
 You are not allowed to store user information (nickname and/or username) or recipe comments in the view, i.e., in HTML elements in the DOM tree.
 Instead, this data must be stored in a JavaScript viewmodel.
-Your JavaScript code shall not read from, or write to, the DOM.
+Your JavaScript code shall not read from, or write to, the DOM, this shall be handled by the framework.

-- The report must show that there is a viewmodel, and that it is managed by Knockout (or another JavaScript framework). - The report must include parts of JavaScript code, with explanation.
+• The report must show that there is a viewmodel, and that it is managed by Knockout (or another JavaScript framework).

+• The report must include parts of JavaScript code, with explanation.
 You may also include PHP code if you wish.
 Remember to treat codes as figures.
 They shall be clearly separated from the text and have number and caption (figurtext).
 Include only small and interesting parts of the code.
 Do not include long code dumps.